PlekhanovaElena/ssl4eco/downstream_tasks/README.md

 ## Downstream tasks preparation

-### Biomes, Biomes Winter, Arctic, Climate, EUForest
+### Biomes, Biomes Winter, Arctic, Climate, EUForest, EUForest Winter

 Please follow the instructions of [data download section](../data_download/README.md) for image download.
 The corresponding index iles are in the `index_files` folder.
 The datasets are ready to use.